 - m4/3: has options in all of the categories; now adding lots of overlapping and specialty options

 - Sony (E-mount): future roadmap a bit hazy, but now has serious third-party lens support

 The net takeaway, at least here in mid 2014, is that m4/3 was the first to a complete set of lens options (and with many multiple choices), and was already there in 2012.
 Sony would arguably come close to the basic set I outline for the crop sensor models, but still has some quality issues in a few of the offerings, particularly the wide prime, and doesn’t come close for the full frame sensor cameras.
 Samsung hasn't announced anything new in lenses or their road map recently, so while they have a decent lineup, it looks like they'll remain where they're at for awhile.
 Fujifilm and Nikon are in catch-up mode, and it will take them a fair amount of time to do so, though Fujifilm is far faster at this than Nikon.
 It didn't happen in 2013, but both companies have pre-announced lenses that will help them fill more gaps in 2014.
-Canon is the laggard, with only two lenses available and only two known to be in development.
+Canon is the laggard, with only three lenses available and only two known to be in development.
 Nikon and Samsung seem to have stopped development.

 Of course lens size and lens quality and other factors come into play when deciding between systems.
 But just based upon availability, m4/3 is the clear leader in terms of serving their users' basic needs, and even manages to serve extended needs well.

 Note: Obviously I love choice, as do most photographers.
 I'm not arguing that companies should only do the lenses in the two lists, above.
 I'm only suggesting that those are two good starting points to evaluate whether a system offers reasonable choice.
 One would hope that we eventually get to the level of the DSLR systems, where 30 or more lenses are available for a mount at any given time, and the used market increases those options as lenses come and go.